-If a quorum is not present within 30 minutes after the time appointed for the meeting, it (if convened on the written request of shareholders entitled to exercise that right) is dissolved, and in any other case is adjourned to the same day in the following week and at the same time and place, or to such other date, time and place as the Company's Board may appoint.
+If a quorum is not present within 30 minutes after the time appointed for the meeting, it (if convened on the written request of shareholders entitled to exercise that right) is dissolved, and in any other case is adjourned to the same day in the following week and at the same time No business shall be transacted at any Meeting unless a quorum is present at the time when the Meeting proceeds to business.
+Under the MHI Australia Constitution, quorum for a Meeting is three MHI Australia Members (being present in person, attending as a proxy, attorney or as a Corporate Representative of a corporation which is a Member). and place, or to such other date, time and place as the Company's Board may appoint.
 If at the adjourned meeting a quorum is not present within 30 minutes after the time appointed for the meeting, the shareholders or their proxies present are a quorum.